-7.11 Allocation of Initial Registration Audits (Effective for Initial Registration Audits Conducted as of January 2019)
+7.11 Allocation of Initial Registration Audits

-- Δ - 7.11.1 Effective 1 January 2019, Initial Registration Audits as per IPM 7.4.1 shall be subject to allocation by IATA to AOs, except in cases where the initial audit of an Operator is performed as an audit of an affiliated Operator in accordance with IPM 8.2.6. - 7.11.2 IATA shall perform the allocation among the AOs in accordance with IPM 7.11.1 on a rotational basis and take into consideration factors, including but not limited to conflict of interest, consecutive audits, sanctions, etc. - 7.11.3 IATA, at its discretion, may temporarily remove an AO from the allocation in accordance with IPM 7.11.1. - 7.11.4 AO shall have the right to reject an allocated audit.
+- 7.11.1 Initial Registration Audits as per IPM 7.4.1 shall be subject to allocation by IATA to AOs, except in cases where the initial audit of an Operator is performed as an audit of an affiliated Operator in accordance with IPM 8.2.6. - 7.11.2 IATA shall perform the allocation among the AOs in accordance with IPM 7.11.1 on a rotational basis and take into consideration factors, including but not limited to conflict of interest, consecutive audits, sanctions, etc. - 7.11.3 IATA, at its discretion, may temporarily remove an AO from the allocation in accordance with IPM 7.11.1. - 7.11.4 AO shall have the right to reject an allocated audit.
 In such case, AO shall not be allocated an Audit until the next allocation.

-- Note: In case the AO's rejection is due to conflict of interest in accordance with IPM 2.4, consecutive audits in accordance with IPM 8.2.20, economic sanctions, and/or security concerns (based on official information such as governmental travel warnings), the AO shall be allocated the next available audit. - 7.11.5 The candidate operator shall have the right to reject the AO chosen by IATA once.
+Note: In case the AO's rejection is due to conflict of interest in accordance with IPM 2.3, consecutive audits in accordance with IPM 8.2.20, economic sanctions, and/or security concerns (based on official information such as governmental travel warnings), the AO shall be allocated the next available audit.

+7.11.5 The candidate operator shall have the right to reject the AO chosen by IATA once.
 In such case, the next AO in the rotation shall be allocated the Audit in question, while the rejected AO shall be allocated the next Audit that becomes available.